In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Rinse the rice.

-- Scrub or peel the turnips; cut the turnips into ¼-inch-thick matchsticks.
+- Peel the turnip; cut the turnip into ¼-inch-thick matchsticks.

-In a small sauce pot, bring the rice vinegar and 2 tablespoons [¼ cup] water to a boil.
-Remove from the heat, add the turnips, and season with salt and pepper.
+In a small sauce pot, bring the rice vinegar and ¼ cup [½ cup] water to a boil.
+Remove from the heat, add the turnip, and season with salt and pepper.
 Cover and let stand, stirring occasionally, while you prepare the rest of the meal.

 Prep the remaining ingredients